 Notably, this study used mouse tracking, which might be less sensitive than reaching movements.
-Using a mouse requires subjects to remap the real-world representation into 2D.
+Using a mouse requires participants to remap the real-world representation into 2D.
 Such 2D mapping constrains free movement (Desmurget et al., 1997), which can affect the trajectory and timing of the movements (Palluel-Germain et al., 2004) and suppress the expression of cognitive conflicts.
 Indeed, when both measures were compared, reaching produced shorter movement durations, larger curvatures, faster velocities and most importantly, it responded faster to changes of mind (Moher & Song, 2019).
 Reaching movements are also more intuitive than using a mouse, making them less effortful and possibly more likely to express fluctuations in the decision (Burk et al., 2014; Moher & Song, 2014).
 These properties accordingly suggest that reaching movements might be optimal for detecting fast and short-lasting processes such as unconscious priming effects (Greenwald et al., 1996).

 Current Research

 The current study was aimed at testing the above hypothesis that motion tracking might be superior to the commonly used keyboard responses measure in detecting effects of unconscious processing.
 This was tested here in using rigorous awareness measures to ensure residual awareness is not mistaken for unconscious processing.
 Three pilot experiments were aimed at finding the optimal conditions for discovering an unconscious effect when using reaching responses.
 A fourth confirmatory experiment directly compared between motion tracking and keyboard responses as a means to examine if one measure has an advantage over the other.
-All four studies used a priming paradigm following a classical study by Deheane and colleagues (Dehaene et al., 2001), in which participants were presented with a masked prime word followed by a visible identical/different target word.
+All four studies used a priming paradigm following a classical study by Dehaene and colleagues (Dehaene et al., 2001), in which participants were presented with a masked prime word followed by a visible identical/different target word.
 This task was chosen as it was supposed to evoke strong effects, in a fairly simple design which probes identity priming.
 The participants were asked to perform a semantic judgment on the target word, and determine if it describes a natural or artificial item.
 In the first three experiments, I expected to find evidence for a congruency effect with motion tracking, so that the average reaching trajectories of the incongruent trials would deviate towards the incorrect answer further than would the trajectories of the congruent trials.
 In the fourth experiment, I expected this congruency effect to be larger than the one extracted from the keyboard-RT.

 Pilot Experiment 1